-The regional study area (RSA) encompasses the PDA, LSA, and is bounded by the shoreline of Melville Sound from the chain of islands just east of Ida Bay into the northern portion of Bathurst Inlet (Figure 8.2-1).
+The RSA is defined as the broader spatial area representing the maximum limit where potential direct or indirect effects may occur.
+The RSA encompasses the PDA and LSA, and is bounded by the shoreline of Melville Sound from the chain of islands just east of Ida Bay into the northern portion of Bathurst Inlet (Figure 8.2-1).
 The marine RSA includes the proposed shipping lane within Bathurst Inlet and Melville Sound that will bring sealifts and fuel into the Roberts Bay LSA, and represents the maximum extent where potential direct or indirect effects to the marine environment may occur.